Fish-MIP/Regional_MEM_Model_Templates/Mizer models/WesternPacificOcean_MIZER.md

 **Catchability and Creep (yearly rate of change catchability) Estimates**

-\[Please provide details on the specific estimated parameters from the calibration, e.g. range of creep of 2-5% per year; and catchability coefficients per gear / functional group as necessary\]
+$$Please provide details on the specific estimated parameters from the calibration, e.g. range of creep of 2-5% per year; and catchability coefficients per gear / functional group as necessary$$

 N/A\
 **Further details on calibration**